 7. Roman Forum

-Another one of the top things to do in Rome includes exploring the Roman Forum.
-This was the center of ancient Rome, and it was used for political, economic, and religious purposes, and is now a UNESCO World Heritage Site.
-Historians believe that the first use of this ancient open-air forum was around 500 B.C., whereat it served as a marketplace.
+The Roman Forum was the center of ancient Rome and was used for political, economic, and religious purposes.
+Historians believe that the first use of this ancient open-air forum was around 500 B.C., when it served as a marketplace.
 Eventually, it housed the most important government buildings in ancient Rome.

-Piazza Navona is a bustling square located in the center of Rome, featuring incredible restaurants and shops.
+Piazza Navona is a bustling square located in the center of Rome and features a number of incredible restaurants and shops.
 This beautiful piazza was built on the site of a stadium that was used for Ancient Roman athletic games and is home to three fountains, including the famous Fountain of Four Rivers.

 See Related: Best Restaurants in Italy